 Use platforms like Pinterest o search for custom rings, gemstones, colors, styles, etc., that you like.
 A simple Google search can also be very helpful.
 You can also check some popular jewelry stores online and filter out the options as per your liking for some inspiration.
 Save the images you like for future reference, as you’ll have to share them with your jeweler/designer.

 3. Finalize Your Budget

-Once you have a brief understanding of what you are looking for, it is time to set a budget for your engagement ring.
+One essential tips for how to design your own engagement ring is to set a budget for your engagement ring.
 You can find great designs even if you are looking for a reasonably priced ring.
 The sky is the limit if you’ve decided to splash out on the ring.

 Whatever you decide, it’d be better to have a ballpark idea at least before you start finalizing the stone, metal, and other critical aspects of the ring, as the prices can significantly vary between choices.
 The last thing you’d like to do is design a customized ring only to realize that it is way out of your budget.
 So, set a budget and discuss the same with your jeweler before proceeding to the next step